edalholt/TDT4225/task3.md

 The results show all users who have registered a transportation mode and their most used transportation mode, sorted on user_id.

 ## Discussion
-Discuss your solutions.
-Did you do anything differently than how it was explained in the assignment sheet, in that case why and how did that work?
-Were there any pain points or problems?
-What did you learn from this assignment?

 In task 1, Python script was made to create the database, as suggested in the assignment sheet.
 The data was first cleaned in accordance with the task, and then processed into an appropriate format.
 The data was added to a JSON file.
 Then, data was read from the JSON file into three lists: one for users, one for activities and one for trackpoints.
 The lists for users and activities were each inserted into the database in one bulk.
 The list for trackpoints, however, was divided into chunks before being inserted, as the list was too large to be inserted in a single bulk.

 In task 2, the questions were divided among the group members.
 The questions were divided in such a way that all group members got to try both easy and more difficult questions.
 For some questions, it was sufficient to only write a query, while other questions required both a query and Python code.
 Writing queries and code for large data volumes was not something any of the group members had done before, and so it was more time-consuming than what was expected.
 It was, however, quite educational, and it was interesting to see how important it can be to consider runtime when writing code.

-#### What we did differently:
-- Activity ID is string instead of an integer (which was suggested in the assignment sheet).
+The group did some things differently than what was explained in the assignment description.
+Activity ID is now a string instead of an integer, which was the data type suggested in the assignment sheet.
 This is because trackpoints need a foreign key to activity.
 When inserting trackpoints into the database, it is necessary to know the ID of the activity the trackpoint belongs to.
 This is not possible if the ID is auto generated.
 In order to always be able to infer the activity ID, the group opted for a solution where the activity ID is the combination of the start time and the user's ID.
 The user ID is a string; therefore, the activity ID has to be a string as well.
 This worked well, and the group did not experience any issues related to the change.
-- Float is used instead of double, as Python does not have double as an in-built data type.
+A second thing that was done differently is that float was used instead of double, as Python does not have double as an in-built data type.

-#### What we learned:
+Some of the things the group learned:
 - Batching is convenient when inserting lots of data.
 Batching greatly improved our data insert times.
 - How to use Pandas.
 Pandas proved to be convenient when iterating over the results of a query.
 - The division of questions resulted in all members getting to learn how to write queries and code for very large data volumes.